 A Hindu Undivided Family (HUF) is known as a Joint Hindu Family under the Hindu Law.
 It comprises all persons lineally descended from a common ancestor and living under a common roof and joint in estate, food and worship.
 Yet, an HUF can exist without holding any property.
 There are two schools of law governing HUF in India: Mitakshara and Dayabhaga.
 West Bengal is the only state in India which follows the Dayabhaga school of law.

 The Hindu Succession (Amendment) Act, 2005, gave daughters the same rights and liabilities in the Mitakshara coparcenary property as the sons.
-Consequently, a daughter is now recognised as a coparcener and get interests in the coparcenary property of the father’s family by birth.
-This change applies to all daughters, including those born/married prior to 9 September 2005.
-This amendment supersedes the one carried out earlier in Maharashtra, Andhra Pradesh, Tamil Nadu and Karnataka.
+Consequently, a daughter is recognised as a coparcener and get interests in the coparcenary property of the father’s family by birth.
+This applies to all daughters, including those born/married prior to 9 September 2005.
+This rule supersedes the one carried out earlier in Maharashtra, Andhra Pradesh, Tamil Nadu and Karnataka.
 HUFs partitioned before 20 December 2004 are not affected by this change, provided the partition was registered under the Registration Act.
-With this change in law, daughters and sons of the married daughter will enjoy all coparcenary rights by birth in their maternal grandfather’s family and also in the family of their father.

 Partial partition is of two types: partial partition vis-a-vis property, which means distributing certain property to the members and retaining balance properties with the family; partial partition vis-a-vis person, which implies distributing certain properties to some members of the family, following which such member won’t remain part of the family any longer.
 In partial partition, an HUF continues to be a separate entity.
 The only change is some of the property/ coparcener don’t continue to be part of the family.
 All coparceners can, after effecting valid total partition, decide to reunite by bringing the entire property back into the HUF.
 Such an act is known as reunion.
 Female members, like the mother, who cannot ask for partition, are entitled to a share equal to that of a son in the event of partition.

-Tax aspect:- HUF is a separate taxable entity.
+HUF is a separate taxable entity.
 Its income is taxed independently of the members’ income.
-Income up to Rs 1.5 lakh earned during the assessment year 2009-10 is exempt from tax.
-It can also claim deductions under Chapter VI-A. Under Section 80C, up to Rs 1 lakh is available for investing in specified avenues.
+Income up to Rs 2.5 lakh earned during the assessment year 2020-21 is exempt from tax.
+It can also claim deductions under Chapter VI-A. Under Section 80C, up to Rs 1.50 lakh is available for investing in specified avenues.
 If other members of the family are in the highest tax bracket, it’s prudent to generate income of the HUF by investing its funds in income-earning avenues to take advantage of the lower tax base.